ChitambarLab/Development-Guide/README.md

 ## Git Flow

-Git is used for version control in collaborative software development.
-A detailed git workflow is described at [www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Git provides version control for collaborative software development.
+Best practice git workflows are described at [www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

+Windows users may need to download git at [https://git-scm.com/download/win](https://git-scm.com/download/win).

 ### Branches

-* `master` - The main branch for the codebase.
-This branch always contains working and complete code.
+* `main` - The main branch for the codebase (note: older repositorys use `master`).
+This branch should always contain a working and complete version of the code.
 * `<feature>` - The branch where new code is developed.

 ### Cloning a repository

-In order to run or make changes to code in a git repository, it must be downloaded locally.
-The `git clone` command handles this task.
+To develop code in a git repository, you must download it locally.
+This task is handled by the `git clone` command.

 1. Copy the repository to your local machine: `git clone <repository-clone-url>`
 2. Navigate into the cloned project folder: `cd repository-dir`

 ### Get the latest code

-1. Switch to the `master` branch: `git checkout master`
+1. Switch to the `main` branch: `git checkout main`
-2. Get the most recent changes: `git pull origin master`
+2. Get the most recent changes: `git pull origin main`

 ### Develop a new feature

-All new code should be developed in a feature branch named for the work it contains.
+New code is developed in a feature branch.
+The changes in the feature branch are independent from those in `main`.

-A feature:
-* Performs a new task or modifies existing functionality.
-* Can be completed within a few hours of work.
-* Is tested sufficiently to ensure bug free operation and correctness of functionality.
-* Is documented such that a collaborator can make sense of your work.

 1. Create a new branch: `git checkout -b new-feature-name`
 2. Write and test some code.